vivek2000anand/Vivdaddy.github.io/content/authors/admin/_index.md

 Hi there!

-I'm currently a PhD Student in Machine Learning at [Georgia Tech](https://www.gatech.edu/) where I am currently advised by Prof. [Christopher Rozell](http://siplab.gatech.edu/rozell.html).
+I'm currently a PhD Student in Machine Learning at [Georgia Tech](https://www.gatech.edu/) where I am currently advised by Prof. [Christopher Rozell](http://siplab.gatech.edu/rozell.html) and Dr. [Sankaraleengam Alagapan](https://www.sankaralagapan.com/).

 My research interests are at the intersection of Machine Learning, Neuroscience and Economics.
-I am interested in **understanding how humans make decisions**.
-Currently I am examining how comparison based machine learning can help us understand motivation and cognitive effort.
+I am interested in **understanding how people make decisions**.
+Currently I am working on 1) developing comparison based machine learning algorithms to learn about subjective percepts like motivation and cognitive effort and 2) using Stereoelectroencephalography to reveal the neural dynamics of effort-based decision-making.

 I finished my Masters in Computer Science, at [Georgia Tech](https://www.gatech.edu/), specializing in Machine Learning, where I was advised by Prof. [Aditya Prakash](https://faculty.cc.gatech.edu/~badityap/).
 I incorporated group information in modelling Healthcare Associated Infections.